 Oxycodone Drug Information

-Oxycontin® is the trade name of one of numerous Schedule II prescription drugs that contain the opioid oxycodone as the active ingredient.
 Opioids refer to a class of drugs, natural and synthetic, with morphine-like actions.
-Oxycodone is reported to have equivalent potency to that of morphine.
+Oxycodone is an opioid reported to have equivalent potency to that of morphine.
+Oxycontin® is the trade name of one of numerous Schedule II prescription drugs that contain oxycodone as the active ingredient.
 Other prescription drugs that contain oxycodone include Percodan® and Percocet®.
 Schedule II drugs are those which are approved for medical use and have a high potential for abuse and may lead to severe physical and psychological dependence.
 Oxycontin® was first introduced by Purdue Pharma in 1996 as a controlled sustained release formulation for pain relief.
 It was estimated that almost 6 million prescriptions for Oxycontin® were filled in the year 2000 and sales reached 1 billion dollars.
 It is legitimately prescribed for moderate to severe chronic or long-lasting pain.
-Oxycontin® is available in tablet forms containing 10, 20, 40, and 80 mg.
-A 160 mg oxycodone tablet was available which was discontinued in May 2001.
-By comparison, Percocet® typically contains 5 mg of oxycodone.
-Thus, one 160 mg tablet of Oxycontin® contained the equivalent amount of oxycodone as 32 Percocet® (5 mg) tablets.
+Abusers of the drug often crush the pills and dissolve them in water prior to injection for a rapid intense high.

 Laboratory drug testing: Methods of Analysis

-Typically oxycodone does not produce a positive response to routine immunoassay screens for opiates, which generally target morphine and/or codeine; therefore, Redwood Toxicology Laboratory utilizes an enzyme immunoassay (EIA) screening method which specifically targets oxycodone at a cutoff of 300 ng/mL.
-Confirmation of presumptive positive urines should be performed by specific methods such as gas chromatography/mass spectrometry (GC/MS) or liquid chromatography/tandem mass spectrometry (LC/MS/MS).
+Oxycodone does not produce a positive response to routine immunoassay screens for opiates, which generally target morphine and/or codeine; therefore, Redwood Toxicology Laboratory utilizes an enzyme immunoassay (EIA) screening method which specifically targets oxycodone at a cutoff of 100 ng/mL.
+Confirmation of presumptive positive urines should be performed by specific methods such as gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS).

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.